-- JOBS Act, Section 106(e)(1), adding Securities Act Section 6(e)(1).
+- JOBS Act, Section 106(a), adding Securities Act Section 6(e)(1).
 The confidential submission is automatically exempt from disclosure under the Freedom of Information Act (FOIA).
-JOBS Act, Section 106(e)(2), adding Securities Act Section 6(e)(2). - 42 See 2017 Procedures.
+JOBS Act, Section 106(a), adding Securities Act Section 6(e)(2). - 21 See 2017 Procedures.
 Prior to the end of the twelfth month following the effective date of the initial registration statement, these issuers may also submit the first draft of a follow-on registration statement for nonpublic review.
 Id.